The Duke Fuqua Interview – What to Expect + Sample Questions

 No. The Duke Fuqua interview is blind, meaning the interviewer will only have access to your CV.

-How long will the Duke interview last?
+How long is the Duke Fuqua interview?

 30-45 minutes.